 Pathogenic bacteria are difficult to detect because of their presence in small numbers.
 Even in polluted water their present infrequently or at irregular intervals.
 Hence analysis of pat water for all the known pathogens would be a very time-consuming and expensive proposition.

 At other times, the purity of water is checked using an indicator organism.
 An indicator organism is one whose presence Presumes that contamination has occurred and suggests the nature and extent of the contaminant.

 Generally, both harmful and harmless bacteria occur together in water, and difficult to detect pathogenic bacteria because their presence may be irregular and less in numbers even in polluted water.

 The evidence of the presence of pathogenic bacteria is indirectly obtained by testing those coliforms are called indicator organisms.
 The absence of E-coli almost justifies the assumption that the fecal polluted water is free from pathogens.

 As such the water which has been contaminated with sewage will contain E-coli bacteria.
-For detecting the presence of bacteria of the coliform group and measuring their concentration in water the following methods are adopted.
+For detecting the presence of bacteria in the coliform group and measuring their concentration in water the following methods are adopted.

-a) Total count or agar plate count test
+a.
+Total Count or agar plate count Test

-It is also known as standard plate count.
-In this method, 1 ml of a water sample is diluted in 99 ml of sterilized/distilled water and diluted 1 ml water is mixed with 10 ml of agar gelatin (a culture medium used to cultivate bacteria) and incubated at 37°C for 24 hrs or 48 hrs at 20°C.
+It is also known as the standard plate count.
+In this method, 1 ml of a water sample is diluted in 99 ml of sterilized/distilled water, and diluted 1 ml of water is mixed with 10 ml of agar gelatin (a culture medium used to cultivate bacteria) and incubated at 37°C for 24 hrs or 48 hrs at 20°C.

 This test is divided into the following parts;

-i) Presumptive test
+i.
+Presumptive test

-ii) Conform test
+ii.
+Conform test

-iii) Completed test
+iii.
+Completed test

-i) Presumptive test
+iv.
+Presumptive test

 The presumptive test is based on the ability of the coliform group to ferment the lactose broth and produce gas.